International SEO for multilingual sites

 <link rel="alternate" hreflang="ca" href="http://ca.your-ecommerce.shop/" />

-Because all three pages have been awarded the same attribute in this way, search engines know not to index them separately.
-In this case, the ‘original’ the English version of the ecommerce.shop is preferred.
+Because all three pages have been given the same attribute, search engines know not to index them separately.
+In this case, the “original” English version: http://www.en.your-ecommerce.shop is preferred.
 All SEO signals, such as external links, then count as if there is only one page.

 Summary

-when it comes to SEO, the golden rule is to avoid duplicate content, which naturally also applies to multilingual websites.
-This is not always possible, so the canonical attribute is used in order to indicate to the search engine when the same content is used for several language versions.
+When it comes to SEO, the golden rule is to avoid duplicate content.
+This naturally applies to multilingual websites as well.
+However, it’s not always possible, which is why the canonical attribute is used.
+This attribute indicates to search engines when the same content is used for several language versions.

-Off-page optimization is a crucial element of international SEO.
+Off-page optimization is a crucial aspect of international SEO.
 High-quality, trustworthy backlinks strongly influence your search engine ranking, making your website look more reliable and trustworthy to potential customers.
-With country-specific links, you can also provide web search applications with more useful information about which language version is relevant for each user.
-The aspect of multilingual SEO requires a lot of time and effort, making it one of the more challenging tasks.
-Despite this, it’s still worth striving for profitable returns from the outset so as not to use expensive external providers later on.
+With country-specific links, you can also provide search engines with more useful information about which language version is relevant for each user.
+This aspect of multilingual SEO for websites requires a lot of time and effort, making it one of the more challenging tasks.
+Despite this, it’s still worth striving for profitable returns from the outset so you don’t end up having to use expensive external providers later on.

 In 2003, eBay entered the Chinese market.
 However, within just three years, the company was forced to withdraw, leaving the field open to its rival platform, Alibaba’s Taobao.
-Today, the Asian company makes more sales than eBay and Amazon put together and is also gaining ground in the western world.
-The limited localization is among the many reasons which led to eBay’s catastrophic failure in the Middle Kingdom.
-The company’s demise simply came about by attempting to apply the same formula that had enjoyed success in the USA and Europe.
+Today, the Asian company makes more sales than eBay and Amazon put together and is also gaining ground in the Western world.
+Limited localization is one of many reasons which led to eBay’s catastrophic failure in China.
+The company’s demise was the result of attempting to apply the same formula that had been successful in the USA and Europe.

 Summary